Human Resource Management

 Leave Financial assistance Flexible work options

-Childbirth and raising children Maternity leave before and after childbirth for self and spouse, childcare leave, short-term leave to support parents returning early to work Daycare, extended daycare, after-school program and babysitting Flextime, telework, reduced work hours, exemption from overtime work and late-night work
+Childbirth and raising children Maternity leave before and after childbirth for self and spouse, childcare leave, short-term leave to support parents returning early to work Daycare, extended daycare, after-school program and babysitting Flextime, telework, Remote Career Advancement Program, reduced work hours, exemption from overtime work and late-night work

 Elder and nursing care Non-expiring paid holidays saved for future use, caregiving leave Elder and nursing care